About the President and CEO

 John A. Herbst

 John Herbst was appointed president and CEO of the Indiana Historical Society in 2006.
-Over the last 36 years, he has worked as an educator, curator and exhibit specialist and as CEO of museums in New Jersey, Pennsylvania and Indiana.
+For more than 40 years, he has worked as an educator, curator and exhibit specialist and as CEO of museums in New Jersey, Pennsylvania and Indiana.

 In 1979, he became director of education at the New Jersey Historical Society.
 After four years he left to become the founding director of the American Labor Museum at the Botto House National Landmark.
 He directed the breakthrough three-site exhibition Life and Times in Silk City.